adjust/react-and-rockets/README.md

 1. It takes `filerParams` object (with shape described in [task #1][task-1]) as a prop
 2. It obtains a list of 'missions' from a [custom hook][custom-hook], which fetches **the whole list of missions** from [SpaceX API][spacex-api] and processes them with `prepareData` function (from [task #1][task-1]) and `filterParams` prop
 3. For each 'mission' obtained from the custom hook, it renders a string using [template literals][template-literals] with the following format: "#`flight_number` `mission_name` (`payloads_count`)"
+4. While 'missions' are being fetched from API, it renders `"Loading..."` to screen
-4. If no 'missions' are obtained from the custom hook, it renders `"No data"` string
+5. If no 'missions' are obtained from the custom hook, it renders `"No data"` to screen

 **Observations:**